Yasserbhb/PROJET_POO/README.md

 Each character has three phases during their turn:

 1. **Move Phase**:
+LINK
    - Use the **arrow keys** to move your character.
    - **Press `Space`** to lock in your position and switch to the attack phase.

 2. **Attack Phase**:
+LINK to baisc and abilities side by side
    - Choose between **basic attacks** and **abilities**:
      - **Basic Attack**: Default attack with a red range indicator.
      - **Abilities**: